Why Donor Engagement Matters | A Mini Guide

 It’s important that you plan for an event in advance, especially if it involves ticketing and event registration.
 To help you organize the schedule and plan out the event, consider looking into an event management tool that will help you spread the word about your event, encourage registration, and share information with your attendees.

 It’s easy to create an event to supplement any existing fundraising campaign.
 A great idea is to host an event thanking the donors who contributed to your recent fundraiser.
-This can happen once you’ve reached a pre-set fundraising goal and can act as a token of appreciation to your donors after the campaign.
+This can happen once you’ve reached a pre-set fundraising goal and can act as a token of appreciation and gratitude to your donors after the campaign.
 It’s also a valuable opportunity to show donors what they achieved with the money they donated to your cause.

 About the author: